ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

  > Warning, this procedure will not work if the autopilot is connected via a USB cable to the Pixhawk's USB port.

-After opening QGC connect the autopilot to the computer (via RF modem or an external USB converter connected to serial port).
+After opening QGC connect the autopilot to the computer (via RF modem or an external USB converter connected to the serial port).
 Once the autopilot is connected live data (such as autopilot attitude) will become visible.
-A subsequent clicking on the QGC logo in the top left corner will open a menu where you select `Analyze tools` and then open `MAVLink inspector` in order to see a list of all messages.
+A subsequent click on the QGC logo in the top left corner will open a menu where you select `Analyze tools` and then open `MAVLink inspector` in order to see a list of all messages.

 ![listener mavlin tunnel](https://user-images.githubusercontent.com/5196729/99434203-cec17d00-290e-11eb-93a7-e089ba893775.png)